Magazine features editor

 Work experience

-Magazine journalism, as with journalism generally, is oversubscribed, and competition can be fierce.
+Competition for jobs as a magazine features editor, as with journalism and publishing jobs in general, can be fierce.
 You can improve your chances by gaining work experience before applying for an entry-level position.

 Find out more about the different kinds of work experience and internships that are available.